Thorvald Stoltenberg: Lobbying for changes in drug policy

 In 2010, Stoltenberg led a commission whose primary purpose was to recommend changes in Norwegian drug policy to improve the situation of hard drug addicts.
 The question of heroin prescription was one of the most controversial topics evaluated by the commission set up by Bjarne Håkon Hanssen.
 The commission concluded in June 2010 that Norway should start trials with heroin prescription, in addition to making several other changes to its drug policy.
 He also joined an international campaign for a less punitive drug policy, the Global Commission on Drug Policy, consisting of, among others, former Latin American leaders.

 Sanctions against Israel

-In 2010, together with 25 other elder statesmen, Stoltenberg sent a letter to EU leaders and the heads of government of the EU countries, demanding sanctions against Israel for its violations of international law.
+In 2010, together with 25 other statesmen, Stoltenberg sent a letter to EU leaders and the heads of government of the EU countries, demanding sanctions against Israel for its violations of international law.
 His co-signatories included Javier Solana, Felipe González, Romano Prodi, Lionel Jospin and Mary Robinson.

 Private life

-He married Karin Heiberg (1931–2012) in 1957.
-Their son, Jens Stoltenberg (born 1959), followed him into politics and served as Prime Minister of Norway from 2000 to 2001 and from 2005 to 2013, and is the current NATO Secretary-General.
+He married Karin Heiberg (1931–2012) in 1955.
+Their son, Jens Stoltenberg (born 1959), followed him into politics and served as Prime Minister of Norway from 2000 to 2001 and from 2005 to 2013, and as NATO Secretary-General from 2014 to 2024.
 They also had two daughters, Camilla (born 1958), a medical researcher and administrator, and Nini (1963–2014) whose heroin addiction has been much publicized.

 Thorvald Stoltenberg died on 13 July 2018 at the age of 87 after a short illness.